openwallet-foundation/tac/docs/governance/project-annual-review-process.md

 * each Growth Stage project is making adequate progress towards the Impact Stage
 * each Impact Stage project is maintaining progress to remain at the Impact Stage

-The suggested time frame for the review is to start on September 1st and be completed by October 31st with a set of recommendations for each project to improve and/or a recommendation to move a project across stages.
+The suggested time frame for the review is to start on the yearly anniversary of the project being accepted or moving to a new stage.
+The review will include a set of recommendations for each project to improve and/or recommendation to move a project across stages

 Projects can be provided with an extension of time in their current stage (up to the discretion of the TAC).